Azure/azure-openapi-validator/README.md

 1. add a custom function (optional) in 'packages\rulesets\native\functions'

 2. add a rule  to the ruleset configuration the ruleset configuration is in 'packages\rulesets\native\rulesets' folder, each `.ts` is a kind of ruleset.
-Just like there are still 3 kinds:
+Just like there are still 2 kinds:
    1. arm
    1. dataplane
-   1. common
+   1. default

 3. add a test for the custom function (optional)